polterguy/micro/README.md

 **Notice**, Micro does *not* mix well with Bootstrap, which among other things implies that none of these examples can be seen very well in System42's Executor.
-If you wish to reproduce these examples, using [System42](https://github.com/polterguy/system42), you'll have to create a lambda CMS page, and make sure you set its _"template"_ settings to _"empty"_.
+If you wish to reproduce these examples using [System42](https://github.com/polterguy/system42), you'll have to create a lambda CMS page, and make sure you set its _"template"_ settings to _"empty"_.

 Micro creates a default layout, not based upon CSS classes for the most parts.
 It is tiny in size,